 The Panel notes that the Respondent has not been commonly known by the disputed domain name and that the Respondent has not acquired trademark or service mark rights.
-According to the information provided by the Registrar, the Respondent is "Xue Han".
+According to the information provided by the Registrar, the Respondent is "clappaz michel".
 The Respondent's use and registration of the disputed domain name was not authorized by the Complainant.
 There are no indications that a connection between the Complainant and the Respondent existed.

 Generally speaking, UDRP panels have found that where a domain name consists of a trademark plus an additional term, such composition cannot constitute fair use if it effectively impersonates or suggests sponsorship or endorsement by the trademark owner (see section 2.5.1 WIPO Overview 3.0).
-In this case, the disputed domain name incorporates the Complainant's ISABEL MARANT trademark in its entirety and merely adds the letters "US" at the end, which can be considered as referring to the abbreviation for "United States".
-Therefore, the Panel finds that the disputed domain name carries a risk of implied affiliation with the Complainant.
+In this case, the disputed domain name incorporates the Complainant's WELDOM trademark in its entirety, merely adding a hyphen and the letters "grp".
+In the Panel's view, this addition can be considered as referring to the abbreviation for "group".
+Therefore, the Panel finds that the disputed domain name carries a risk of implied affiliation with the Complainant and/or the Complainant's group of companies.